saltyorg/docs/docs/saltbox/install/install.md

 === "I'm totally new to this"
     This option is aimed at you if you are starting totally from scratch and want to be walked through the whole setup.

+    IMPORTANT: GOOGLE HAS MADE CHANGES THAT RENDER THIS PROCESS LARGELY POINTLESS.
+IF YOU ARE A BRAND NEW GOOGLE USER, PROBABLY BEST TO PRETEND YOU NEVER SAW THIS.

     IF YOU ARE MIGRATING FROM ANY OTHER RCLONE-BASED GOOGLE SETUP YOU SHOULD NOT DO THIS.